vyos/vyos-documentation/docs/vpn/wireguard.rst

   set interfaces wireguard wg01 port '12345'
   set protocols static interface-route 10.2.0.0/24 next-hop-interface wg01

+.. note:: The `endpoint` must be an IP and not a fully qualified domain name (FQDN).
+Using a FQDN will result in unexpected behavior.

 The last step is to define an interface route for 10.2.0.0/24 to get through the wireguard interface `wg01`.
 Multiple IPs or networks can be defined and routed, the last check is allowed-ips which either prevents or allows the